 - DisplayPort: This one looks like an HDMI port, but one side of the connector is flat unlike an HDMI's two slanted sides.

-Duplicate or extend display in Windows 10
+Duplicate or extend display in Windows 10 or 11

 - Once you've plugged the monitor into the computer and a power source, Windows™ should automatically detect it—if it doesn't, click Start > Settings > System > Display.
 Under the Multiple displays header, click the Detect button.